stateofca/opencred/docs/01-how-to-use-api.md

 ```

 **Response**:
-The response will include details of the exchange, including a QR code
+The response will include details of the exchange, including a QR code (as a
-(as a base64 data URL image) and an OID4VP URI.
+base64 data URL image) and an OID4VP URI.
+For performance reasons or if a QR
+code for the default OID4VP protocol is not needed, you may omit the `QR`
+property by requesting `?qr=false` in the query string of your create exchange
+request.

 **Example Response**: